 - High-quality metal ensures that the exterior is safe from elements that result in rusting and corrosion.

 - The finishes are attractive and suitable for use in modern decors.

 - Some users state that they had challenges installing the deadbolt.

-Lock and unlock your doors without the hassle of keys once you get Yale security touchscreen deadbolt.
-With the ability to let you create up to 25 unique pin codes, this is one of the deadbolts to acquire when you need to share the password with friends and relatives.
+Lock and unlock your doors without the hassle of keys once you get Yale security touchscreen.
+With the ability to let you create up to 25 unique pin codes, this is one of the door locks to acquire when you need to share the password with friends and relatives.

-In fact, the deadbolt is a 100% key-free.
+In fact, Yale Assure lock Sl is a 100% key-free.
 As a result, you can forget about the need to rekey because of lost keys and unpermitted entries which result because of bump break-ins and picking.

-The deadbolt comes in three beautiful finishes which means that you can select a finish that suits your decor design.
-Besides that, it features a tamper-resistant battery cover and a weather-resistant gasket designed to ensure strength and protect the deadbolt from damage as a result of various elements.
+The YRD256-NR-619 comes in three beautiful finishes which means that you can select a finish that suits your decor design.
+Besides that, it features a tamper-resistant battery cover and a weather-resistant gasket designed to ensure strength and protect the lock from damage as a result of various elements.

 - 9-volt battery backup protects you from getting locked out because of a dead battery.